FIWARE/tutorials.XACML-Access-Rules/README.md

 ## What is XACML

 eXtensible Access Control Markup Language (XACML) is a vendor neutral declarative access control policy language.
-It was created to promote common access control terminology and interoperability.
-The architectural naming conventions for elements such as Policy Execution Point (PEP) and Policy Decision Point (PDP) come from the XACML specifications.
+It was created to promote common access control terminology and interoperability.<sup>[1](#footnote1)</sup> The architectural naming conventions for elements such as Policy Execution Point (PEP) and Policy Decision Point (PDP) come from the XACML specifications.

 XACML policies are split into a hierarchy of three levels - `<PolicySet>`, `<Policy>` and `<Rule>`, the `<PolicySet>` is a collection of `<Policy>` elements each of which contain one or more `<Rule>` elements.